maxsheridan/blog/content/pages/colophon.md

 ---
 title: Colophon
 ---
-This site was built with the [Weird Bubba Static Site Generator,](https://weirdbubba.maxsheridan.com) a lightweight SSG only for sale in "dark" pharmacies in Cuba.
+This site was built with the [Weird Bubba Static Site Generator,](https://weirdbubba.maxsheridan.com) a lightweight SSG for sale only in "dark" pharmacies in Cuba.

 It lives on GitHub Pages.

-Type is Big Shoulders Display for headings and the immortal Hex Franklin Variable for everything else.
+Type is Big Shoulders Display for headings and Hex Franklin Variable for everything else.

+The title of this page, Colphon, is just to annoy you.